gavinhoward/bc/MAINTENANCE-TERMS.md

 	  because Windows blocks me from doing my main work on Linux.
 	* Any other instances of blocking compute time.

-All amounts will be billed by, and paid to, [Yzena, LLC][2].
 Invoices will be provided, including line items for what each hour was spent on.

 It is suggested that the following amounts be budgeted: